HubertDrazkowski/HubertDrazkowski_main/README.md

 - 👋 Hi, I’m @HubertDrazkowski
 - 👀 I’m mesmerized by Statistics.
 In particular machine learning theory with special feeling for sequential decision making.
 - 🌱 I’m currently writing master thesis in the bandits field.
-- 💞️ I’m looking to collaborate on reearch projects on sequential decision making.
+- 💞️ I’m looking to collaborate on research projects on sequential decision making.
 - 📫 You can reach me https://www.linkedin.com/in/hubert-dr%C4%85%C5%BCkowski/

 <!---